davidmcclure/hilt-2016/course/python.md

 Now that we've spent some time experimenting with tools designed for an interpretive, hand-crafted mode of GIS work, let's move to the other end of the spectrum and work with some larger data sets.
 As a test project, we're going to be extracting "toponyms" - place references - from novels.
 It would take weeks or months to do this by hand - we'd have to read the entire novel, highlight each of the place references by hand, and then manually everything into some kind of database at the end.

-Instead, we're going to write a simple Python script to do "named entity recognition" (NER), a process that automatically extracts words or phrases in a text that are proper names, locations, etc. This process is far from perfect, but it's much faster than doing things by hand, and it allows us to get a high-level snapshot of the spatial "fingerprint" of a text.
-Once we pull out the place names, we'll write a second script to pass them through a geocoding API, which takes the raw location names and converts them into latitude / longitude points that can be plotted on a map.
+Instead, we're going to use a piece of software called the Stanford Named Entity Recognizer to automatically pick out words or phrases in a text that are proper names.
+Then, we'll write a simple Python script that passes the extracted toponyms through a geocoding API, which takes the raw location names and converts them into latitude / longitude points that can be plotted on a map.

 At the end of the process, we'll have a nicely-formatted CSV file that can be imported into visualization tools like Google Fusion Tables and CartoDB.